Without a DTAA, Section 91 still recovers your Indian TDS for Nigerian-Indians.

 Read

-Nigeria NRI Tax Playbook: No Treaty, No Shortcut.
-But Three Real Levers
+Nigeria NRI Tax Playbook: Three Levers Without A DTAA

 India and Nigeria never signed a DTAA.
 Anyone quoting a 'Nigeria treaty rate' is wrong.
 What actually works for Lagos Indians.
 Form 13 before property sale, Section 91 unilateral relief, and Section 119(2)(b) past-year ITR recovery.